obrisa/ITWS4500/readme.txt

 For descriptions of labs:
 Lab 1: Create a twitter ticker!
 Take tweets from a JSON file and filter new tweets every 5 seconds.
 I made 5 tweets show at a time, and for these tweets I displayed username, user photo, main tweet content and tweet time.
 Lab 2: Using geolocatiom, we needed to display weather at our location.
 I used openweather's api in order to get the current forecast and the forecast for the next 10 days (which is displayed on loop in groups of 5).
+Lab 3: Set up a server for group project, and repositories for personal labs and group project.
+Install bug software!

 Here are commands that I used to create the git repository: